-All coaches and volunteers are required to complete the NFHS Concussion in Sports, Heat Illness Prevention, and Sudden Cardiac Arrest Training courses annually.
-These courses should be taken prior to any pre-season or regular season physical workouts that the respective coach would be present for or involved in administering.
+All coaches and volunteers are required to complete the NFHS Concussion in Sports, Heat Illness Prevention, and Sudden Cardiac Arrest Training courses at least once every three years.
+These courses should be taken prior to any preseason or regular season physical workouts that the respective coach would be present for or involved in administering.
 Any course taken after May 1 would be considered valid for the following school year.
+All first year coaches are required to complete all three courses prior to the start of the activity season which they are to coach.